9 Important Tools for Polymer Clay Sculpture

-This is what I refer to as the pipe cleaners tool.
+This is what I refer to as the pipe cleaner tool.
 It has brushes on each end.
 As you can tell from the picture, I’ve used it many times.
 It’s another great tool for detailing hair and other surfaces needing a rough texture.
 Use the pipe cleaning tool with great care because too much pressure will damage tight surrounding areas.
 The only other problem with the pipe cleaner tool is that the clay sticks to it, ultimately staining it.

 It’s difficult to clean this tool and that’s the only drawback I see with it.
 I also use the center of the pipe cleaning tool as a roller when need be.
-Actually, most of my tools get used as rollers which is why they’re clay stained.
+Actually, most of my tools get used as rollers which is why they’re all clay stained.
 Unlike the tools previously mentioned up until this point, the pipe cleaning tool needs replacing after a while.

 6. Trimming tool